dapr/dotnet-sdk/daprdocs/content/en/dotnet-sdk-docs/dotnet-development/dotnet-development-experimental-attributes.md

 ﻿---
 type: docs
-title: "Dapr .NET SDK Development with Dapr CLI"
+title: "Experimental Attributes"
 linkTitle: "Experimental Attributes"
 weight: 61000
-description: Learn about local development with the Dapr CLI
+description: Learn about why we mark some methods with the `[Experimental]` attribute
 ---

 ## Experimental Attributes